-Comm no. Para no. Comment type Comment Explanation Country 8.
-11 Editorial 2010).
-CTV is the largest and most complex member of the genus Closterovirus (Moreno et al. , 2008).
-The virions are flexuous filamentous, 2 000 mnm long and 11 nm in diameter, and contain a non-segmented, positive-sense, single-stranded RNA genome.
+Comm no. Para no. Comment type Comment Explanation Country SC Responses - 2010).
+8. 11 Editorial CTV is the largest and most complex member of the genus Closterovirus (Moreno et al. , 2008).
+The virions are flexuous filamentous, 2 000 mem long and 11 nm in diameter, and contain a non-segmented, positive-sense, single-stranded RNA genome.
 The CTV genome contains 12 open reading frames (ORFs), potentially encoding at least 17 proteins, and two untranslated regions (UTRs).
 ORFs 7 and 8 encode proteins with estimated molecular weights of 27.4 kDa (P27) and 24.9 kDa that have been identified as the capsid proteins.
 CTV diversity is greater than previously thought; new genotypes have diverged from the ancestral population or have arisen through recombination with previously described strains (Harper et al. , 2008).
 CTV populations in citrus trees are complex mixtures of viral genotypes and defective RNAs developed during the long-term vegetative propagation of virus isolates through grafting and the mixing of such isolates with aphid-vectored isolates.
-This results in CTV isolates containing a population of sequence variants, with one usually being predominant (Moreno et al. , 2008). it should be 'nm' not 'nn' European Union 9.
-11 Technical "2000 nn" should be changed into " 2000 nm".CTV is the largest and most complex member of the genus Closterovirus (Moreno et al., 2008).
+This results in CTV isolates containing a population of sequence variants, with one usually being predominant (Moreno et al. , 2008). it should be 'nm' not 'nn' European Union MODIFIED We agree.
+Must be nm.
+The text was corrected.
+9. 11 Technical "2000 nn" should be changed into " 2000 nm".CTV is the largest and most complex member of the genus Closterovirus (Moreno et al., 2008).
 The virions are flexuous filamentous, 2 000 nn long and 11 nm in diameter, and contain a non-segmented, positive-sense, single-stranded RNA genome.
 The CTV genome contains 12 open reading frames (ORFs), potentially encoding at least 17 proteins, and two untranslated regions (UTRs).
 ORFs 7 and 8 encode proteins with estimated molecular weights of 27.4 kDa (P27) and 24.9 kDa that have been identified as the capsid proteins.
 CTV diversity is greater than previously thought; new genotypes have diverged from the ancestral population or have arisen through recombination with previously described strains (Harper et al., 2008).
 CTV populations in citrus trees are complex mixtures of viral genotypes and defective Mistake of noting.
-China
+China MODIFIED nm was introduced in the text in order to correct the mistake.